Looking for a peaceful place to sit and enjoy a beautiful view in Seattle?

-In case you work up an appetite, we included recommendations near each park where you can grab some coffee, ice cream, cocktails, or a meal when you’re done checking out the views.
+In case you work up an appetite, we included recommendations near each park where you can grab some coffee, drinks, or a meal when you’re done checking out the views.
 Whether you’re visiting Seattle for the first time or have lived here for years, you’ll be blown away by the views at these Seattle parks.

-Not exactly a well-kept secret, Kerry Park is arguably the number one place to go to see the quintessential Seattle view.
-The park itself, perched atop a hill in Queen Anne, is quite small.
-There’s a (often crowded) viewing area and a grassy slope just below it.
+Locals know that Kerry Park is arguably the number one place to go to see the quintessential Seattle view.
+The park itself, perched atop a hill in Queen Anne, is quite small and can get a little crowded.
 It’s not the best picnic spot but most people go for the epic view of the Seattle skyline featuring the Space Needle and—on a clear day—Mount Rainier.

 We recommend: first stopping at Molly Moon’s Handmade Ice Cream; it’s close enough that you’ll still be enjoying your ice cream by the time you reach the park.
 Afterwards, be sure to stroll around Queen Anne and enjoy the beautiful, historical houses.